rust-lang/reference/src/conditional-compilation.md

 CfgAttrs -> Attr (`,` Attr)* `,`?
 ```

+r[cfg.cfg_attr.allowed-positions]
+The `cfg_attr` attribute is allowed anywhere attributes are allowed.

 r[cfg.cfg_attr.behaviour]
 When the configuration predicate is true, this attribute expands out to the attributes listed after the predicate.
 For example, the following module will either be found at `linux.rs` or `windows.rs` based on the target.